 Articles

 Where has it all gone wrong for Wales?
-Posted over 11 years ago
+Posted about 12 years ago

 Where has it all gone wrong for Wales?
 From Rugby World Cup semi-finalists and Grand Slam winners to five consecutive international losses and the prospect of games against New Zealand and Australia over the next couple of weeks.
 They are now eighth in the IRB rankings, unchanged from their position after last year’s world cup, but precariously close to joining the third band of teams for the next World Cup draw.